 How big is the gap?
 The reality of the India-Russia trade deficit

 The numbers leave little room for doubt.
-According to the Indian embassy in Moscow, in the financial year 2024–25, total bilateral trade reached $68.7 billion, but Indian exports to Russia were only about $4.88 billion, while imports from Russia stood at about $63.84 billion.
+According to the Indian embassy in Moscow, in the financial year 2024–25, total bilateral trade reached $68.7 billion, largely driven by oil trade.
+Still, Indian exports to Russia were only about $4.88 billion, while imports from Russia stood at about $63.84 billion.

 This gap of nearly $59–60 billion has long been a concern for Indian officials.
 Most of what India imports from Russia is energy: crude oil, petroleum products, fertilizers and other raw materials.
 Meanwhile, India’s exports to Russia remain much smaller and more concentrated in items such as machinery, pharmaceuticals, chemicals and other industrial goods.